feifeijs/java_netbw/README.md

 java_netbw
 ==========

-a java program to send a file using socket from server to client and cal bandwidth
+a java program to send a buf using socket from server to client and cal bandwidth